Robust Quantitative Susceptibility Mapping via Approximate Message Passing with Parameter Estimation: Discussion

-In order for AMP-PE to use the sparse signal prior to recover QSM, the sparsifying transform on the image needs to be invertible.
-The total-variation transform is not invertible and thus could not be used.
-Here we use the wavelet transform to get the sparse representation of image in the form of wavelet coefficients.
-Fig. \ref{fig:amp_pe_compare_wavelet_bases} shows the recovered QSMs using AMP-PE with different wavelet bases.
-The db1 basis could not capture enough high-frequency information from the image, and the recovered QSM has pixelation effect.
-As the order of the basis gets higher, more high-frequency information can be captured.
-However, the db6 basis captures the high-frequency information from both the image and the streaking artifacts.
-We need to balance the trade-off between the captured low- and high-frequency information.
-In practice, it is recommended that the db2 basis be chosen for the \emph{in vivo} QSM reconstruction.
-On the other hand, we need to note that the db2 basis might not be the optimal choice for other MRI tasks.
-For example, the $T_1$ and $T_2^*$ mappings typically do not involve removing streaking artifacts, and the db6 basis was used in \cite{Bayesian_R2Star_2022} to obtain the optimal reconstruction of $T_2^*$ map.
+The forward model under the AMP framework is essentially constructed with respect to the transform coefficients $\vv$ of the susceptiblity map $\boldsymbol\chi$.
+To recover $\boldsymbol\chi$ from $\vv$, the sparsifying transform applied to the image must be invertible.
+In this paper, we employ the wavelet transform to obtain the sparse representation of the image in the form of wavelet coefficients.
+Although the total-variation transform is not invertible and therefore cannot be utilized, the db1 wavelet shrinkage with a single level is equivalent to a single step of total-variation regularization \cite{Steidl:2005}.
+Fig. \ref{fig:tr002_qsm_compare_roi_mask_wavelt_bases} shows the susceptibility maps recovered using AMP-PE with various wavelet bases.
+As the wavelet basis order increases, more high-frequency information can be captured.
+The db1 basis cannot capture enough high-frequency information, leading to pixelation effects in the recovered map.
+In contrast, the db6 basis captures high-frequency information from both the image and streaking artifacts (see the coronal views in Fig. \ref{fig:tr002_qsm_compare_roi_mask_wavelt_bases}).
+For the \emph{in vivo} reconstruction, we can either simply employ the db2 basis for reconstruction or average the susceptibility maps obtained using the db1 and db2 bases if resources permit.
+However, we must note that the db2 basis may not be the optimal choice for other MRI tasks.
+For example, in the case of $T_1$ and $T_2^*$ mappings, which do not involve the removal of streaking artifacts, the db6 basis was used in \cite{Bayesian_R2Star_2022} to obtain the optimal reconstruction of $T_2^*$ maps.

+The use of a morphology mask $\mathcal{M}_g$ in TV regularization was first proposed by Liu et al. in the MEDI approach \cite{Liu:MEDI:2012}, it can also be used in other TV regularization approaches, such as FANSI.
+By penalizing non-edge gradients, the structural information can be incorporated through the morphology mask $\mathcal{M}_g$.
+The edges in the susceptibility map recovered by MEDI are thus better preserved, which leads to a significantly lower HFEN.
+Inspired by this, we proposed a morphology mask $\mathcal{M}_v$ that can be applied on the wavelet coefficients in Section \ref{subsec:mask_wavelet_coeff}.
+This mask enables us to separate the high-frequency information of structural edges from that of streaking artifacts in the wavelet domain.
+As shown in Fig. \ref{fig:tr002_qsm_compare_percentage_threshold}, we can set the percentage threshold $c$ at around $85\%$ to generate a suitable mask for the \emph{in vivo} reconstruction.